NREL/bifacial_radiance/README.md

 Starting in version 0.2.3 there are some nifty module generation options including stacking them (e.g. 2-up or 3-up but any number) with a gap, and torque tube down the middle of the string.

 Since version 0.2.4, orientation of the module has been deprecated as an input.
-Now, to define the orientation it has to be done since makeModule step, assigning the correct values to the x and y of the module. x is the size of the module along the row, therefore for a landscape module x > y.
+Now, to define the orientation it has to be done in the makeModule step, assigning the correct values to the x and y of the module. x is the size of the module along the row, therefore for a landscape module x > y.

 ```
-# make a 72-cell module 2m x 1m arranged 2-up in portrait with a 10cm torque tube behind. a 5cm offset between panels and the tube,
+# make a 72-cell module 2m x 1m arranged 2-up in portrait with a 10cm torque tube behind.
-# along with a 5cm array gap between the modules:
+# a 5cm offset between panels and the tube, along with a 5cm array gap between the modules:

 demo.makeModule(name = '1axis_2up', x = 1.995, y = 0.995, torquetube = True, tubetype = 'round',
     diameter = 0.1, zgap = 0.05, ygap = 0.05, numpanels = 2)